tari-labs/tari-university/src/cryptography/r1cs-bulletproofs/PITCHME.md

 ## Rank-1 Constraint Systems

-- An R1CS is a system that consists of two sets of constraints [[3]]:
+- An R1CS is a system that consists of two sets of constraints:

   - ${ n}$  multiplicative constraints,  $ \mathbf{ a_L \circ a_R = a_O } $,  and
   - ${ q}$  linear constraints,  $\mathbf{W_L\cdot { a_L} + W_R\cdot { a_R} + W_O\cdot { a_O } = W_V\cdot { v + c} } $.